testfax/elitepilotslounge/README.md

 # Setup:
 - Download the latest release.
 The application will notify you of future updates.
-- - Approximately 100mb depending upon release
+- - Approximately 160mb depending upon release
+- - Linux distributions can be requested.

 # Features
 - Materials